LuisFilipePedroso/typegraphql-twitter-api/README.md

     docker run --name mongo -p 27017:27017  mongo

-Then, check whether is running with the command:
+Then, check whether the mongo image is running with the command:

     docker ps